Luke Holland (filmmaker): International film festivals

 He was a founding board member of both the Joods (Jewish) Film Festival, Amsterdam, and the UK Jewish Film Festival, and president of the Joris Ivens Jury committee at the International Documentary Film Festival Amsterdam, the largest documentary festival in the world.
 He actively promoted international exhibition of documentaries.

 Actor

 In 2001 Holland played a lead in Amos Gitai's film Eden.

 Personal

-He was married in 1980 to Yvonne Hennessey, who he met in college in 1969.
+He was married in 1980 to Yvonne Hennessey, whom he met in college in 1969.
 They had two sons and lived in the village of Ditchling.
 In 2015 he was diagnosed with cancer and told he had one year to live.
 He died in 2020, three months before the premiere of his movie at the Venice Film Festival.
 During the last year of his life he completed his "documentary masterpiece, Final Account."